openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/convPostOps.md

 **dwconv is not fused on CPU above avx2.
 So no need to consider.**

 **depthwise/FQ post-ops may be implemented with onednn binary post-ops in brgconv(brgconv avx512 core and brgconv amx) kernels.
-Disable brgconv on avx512 core cpu when having depthwise/FQ post-ops**
+Due to bad performance of binary post-ops in stock ONEDNN, brgconv is disabled on avx512 core cpu for now when having binary post-ops**

 # Legacy per-channel input zero point in OpenVINO